mcrute/ses-smtpd-proxy/README.md

 follow the conventions of the existing API.

 ## Contributors
+This project is made possible by the contributions of the following individuals; listed here in the order they first contributed to the project.

 * Mike Crute (@mcrute)
 * Thomas Dupas (@thomasdupas)
 * Quentin Loos (@Kent1)
 * Moriyoshi Koizumi (@moriyoshi)
+* Jesse Mandel (@supergibbs)